American Idol: Season 3 (2004)

-Season 4
+Season 4 (2005)

 The fourth season premiered on January 18, 2005.
 Ryan Seacrest returned as host, and Randy Jackson, Paula Abdul, and Simon Cowell returned as judges.
 This was the first full season of the series to be aired in high definition; the finale of the third season was also aired in high definition.
 The number of those attending the auditions by now had increased to over 100,000 from the 10,000 of the first season.
 The age limit was raised to 28 in this season, and among those who benefited from this new rule were Constantine Maroulis and Bo Bice, the two rockers of the show.

 The top 12 finalists originally included Mario Vazquez, but he dropped out citing 'personal reasons' and was replaced by Nikko Smith.
 Later, an employee of Fremantle Media, which produces the show, sued the company for wrongful termination, claiming that he was dismissed after complaining about lewd behavior by Vazquez toward him during the show.

 During the top 11 week, due to a mix-up with the contestants' telephone number, voting was repeated on what was normally the result night, with the result reveal postponed until the following night.

-In May 2005, Carrie Underwood was announced the winner, with Bice the runner-up.
+In May 2005, Underwood was announced the winner, with Bice the runner-up.
 Both Underwood and Bice released the coronation song "Inside Your Heaven", with Underwood's version of the song making her the first country artist ever to debut at number-one on the Billboard Hot 100 chart.
 As of 2015, Underwood has become the most successful Idol contestant in the U.S., selling 16 million albums in the country, while selling a total of 65 million records worldwide.

-Season 5
+Season 5 (2006)

 The fifth season began on January 17, 2006.
 Ryan Seacrest returned as host, and Randy Jackson, Paula Abdul, and Simon Cowell returned as judges.
 It remains the highest-rated season in the show's run so far.
 Two of the more prominent contestants during the Hollywood round were the Brittenum twins who were later disqualified for identity theft.

 Chris Daughtry's performance of Fuel's "Hemorrhage (In My Hands)" on the show was widely praised and led to an invitation to join the band as Fuel's new lead singer, an invitation he declined.
 His performance of Live's version of "I Walk the Line" was well received by the judges but later criticized in some quarters for not crediting the arrangement to Live.
 He was eliminated at the top four in a shocking result.

 On May 30, 2006, Taylor Hicks was named American Idol, with Katharine McPhee the runner-up.
 "Do I Make You Proud" was released as Hicks' first single and McPhee's was "My Destiny".

 Despite being eliminated earlier in the season, Chris Daughtry (as lead of the band Daughtry) became the most successful recording artist from this season.
 Other contestants, such as Hicks, McPhee, Bucky Covington, Mandisa, Kellie Pickler, and Elliott Yamin have had varying levels of success.